AusDTO/gov-au-content-guide/index.md

 ## How was this guide put together?

-When we asked our peers across government what they wanted in this guide, there was common theme—keep it up-to-date, make it easy to understand and give us examples.
+When we asked our peers across government what they wanted in this guide, there was common theme -- keep it up-to-date, make it easy to understand and give us examples.
 We were also guided by many sources.
-[Read the blog post](https://www.dto.gov.au/blog/walking-the-talk/ "Read the blog post")
+[Read the blog post](https://www.dto.gov.au/blog/walking-the-talk/ "Read the blog post").